 Factors Affecting this Test

-The tests result of rebound hammer test is affected by several other factors.
+The tests result of the rebound hammer test is affected by several other factors.

 Coarse aggregate particles on the surface